2021 Nobel Peace Prize winners have faced a year of battles

 Dmitry Muratov of Russia and Maria Ressa of the Philippines have been fighting for the survival of their news organizations, defying government efforts to silence them.
 The two were honored last year for “their efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace.”

-Muratov, the longtime editor of newspaper Novaya Gazeta, saw the situation for independent media in Russia turn from bad to worse following Russia’s Feb.
-24 invasion of Ukraine.
-A week later it removed much of the war reporting from its website in response to a new Russian law, which threatened jail terms of up to 15 years for publishing information disparaging the Russian military or deemed to be “fake.”
+Muratov, the longtime editor of newspaper Novaya Gazeta, saw the situation for independent media in Russia turn from bad to worse following Russia’s invasion of Ukraine on Feb.
+24. The paper removed much of the war reporting from its website a week later in response to a new Russian law, which threatened jail terms of up to 15 years for publishing information disparaging the Russian military or deemed to be “fake.”

 That could include mention of Russian forces harming civilians or suffering losses on the battlefield.
 All other major independent Russian media either closed down or had their websites blocked.
 Many Russian journalists left the country.
 But Novaya Gazeta held out, printing three issues a week and reaching what Muratov said were 27 million readers in March.